Happy Valentine’s Day!

 In honor of my favorite day, Valentine’s Day, I’m bringing Eddie back to the blog and getting personal about our relationship today.
 Eddie and I met when we were in first grade and have been dating since the end of our freshmen year of high school so that’s like 11 years maybe.
 Pretty much a long time.
 We’ve been through so many ups and downs and our relationship has definitely been tested over the years.
 We’re not perfect, but we’ve learned so much from each other and he is truly my best friend, my person and the love of my life.

-So today I wanted to share a few key things that I’ve learned from being in a long term relationship and hopefully provide some advice if you’re dating someone or if you too are in a long term relationship.
+So today I wanted to share a few key things and long term relationship advice that I’ve learned and hopefully provide some advice if you’re dating someone or if you too are in a long term relationship.

 Eddie’s Outfit Details